 7. Don’t Conspire with Others to Leave the Company

-In 1986, Robert Wolgemuth and I both left Thomas Nelson.
+In 1986, Robert Wolgemuth and I left the company we both worked for.
 We ended up starting a new publishing company called Wolgemuth & Hyatt Publishers.
 We left within weeks of one another, but we did not discuss going into business prior to our departure.

 We wanted to be able to say with integrity that we had not left with plans to start something else together.
 But I have seen others take a different path and usually with disastrous consequences.